q384566678/metal3-docs/design/automatic-network-configuration.md

   to the BMO network cards, and clear their `spec.configurationRef`.
 * Port  controller starts to deconfigure the network by call device.DeConfigurePort().
-* BMO detects that the status.state of the Port CR corresponding to all BMH network cards is empty or `Deleted`, and then continue to deprovision BMH.
+* BMO detects that the status.state of the Port CR corresponding to all BMH network cards is empty or `Deleting`, and then continue to deprovision BMH.

 ### Changes to Current API